12 Useful and Fun Products for Service Dogs and Their Humans

 In the United States, the Americans With Disabilities Act gives people with disabilities the right to bring our service dogs into all public places including stores, restaurants, and hotels.
 But sometimes employees don’t understand and try to deny access to service dog teams.
 Kourteney says, “Many places online sell ADA business cards with information on them that you can hand out to strangers who come up to you or employees who are giving you a difficult time, or simply don’t know the law.”

-Buy the ADA cards above for $8.99 on Amazon.
+Buy the ADA cards above on Amazon.